vandre-sales/meliva-ds/docs/docs/theming/color.md

 Overlays provide a backdrop to isolate content, often allowing background context to show through.

-`--wa-color-overlay-modal` is meant for use behind modal content, like dialogs and drawers. `--wa-color-overlay-inline` is meant for use behind inline content where background colors of parent elements should show through to avoid conflicting colors.

 | Custom Property               |  Preview                        |
 | ----------------------------- | ------------------------------- |
 | `--wa-color-overlay-modal`   | <div class="color-preview"><div class="color-swatch" style="background-color: var(--wa-color-overlay-modal)"></div></div> |